CORE-GATECH-GROUP/serpent-tools/docs/examples/DepletionReader.rst

   * :ref:`depletion-metadataKeys`
   * :ref:`depletion-processTotal`

-Below is an example of configuring a |depReader| that only stores the burnup days, and atomic density for all materials that begin with ``bglass`` followed by at least one integer.
+Below is an example of configuring a |DepletionReader| that only stores the burnup days, and atomic density for all materials that begin with ``bglass`` followed by at least one integer.